tibiamaps/tibia-map-data/README.md

 The easiest and best way to contribute maps is to create a [Tibiacast](https://www.tibiacast.com/) recording of you exploring the area, walking along the edges as closely as possible.
 Then, [file an issue linking to your recording](https://github.com/tibiamaps/tibia-map-data/issues/new). **This method of contribution is strongly preferred.**

 Alternatively, if you’re comfortable using command-line tools and Git, you could follow the instructions below to work with the map files directly.
 Use the official Tibia client to update your maps, [convert the maps to PNGs and JSON](#map--png--json), and submit a pull request containing your changes.

+These maps are being used by [TibiaMaps.io](https://tibiamaps.io/) and [TibiaWiki](http://tibia.wikia.com/wiki/Mapper), so your contributions will be reflected there!

 ## Set up